Learning from Viral Information: Selected Proofs

 Because the random variables $\widetilde{\mathbf{\xi}}(t)$ have the same support as ${\mathbf{\xi}}(t)$ whenever $x$ and $z$ are interior, the point $(x(T),z(T))$ is reached with positive probability under $\widetilde{\mathbf{y}}(t)$ if and only if it is reached with positive probability under $\mathbf{y}(t)$.
 Because $\widetilde{\mathbf{\xi}}(t)$ and ${\mathbf{\xi}}(t)$ agree on $U$, starting with initial condition $(x(T),z(T))$, with positive probability $\widetilde{x}(t)\rightarrow x^*$ and $(\widetilde{x}(t),\widetilde{z}(t)) \in U$ for $t \geq T$ if and only if the same holds for $(x(t),z(t))$.
 These conditions hold for some $(x(T),z(T))$ if and only if $\widetilde{x}(t)$ converges to $x^*$ with positive probability. \end{proof} Now choose $\widetilde{\xi}(t)$ satisfying the conditions of the lemma, agreeing with ${\xi}(t)$ in the second coordinate, and such that the unique fixed point of the corresponding function $\widetilde{\phi}_{\sigma}(x)$ is $x^*$.
 To do so, choose an open neighborhood $U$ of $(x^*, q)$ such that $x^*$ is the unique fixed point of $\phi_{\sigma}(x)$ with $(x,q) \in \overline{U}$.
 Let $\widetilde{\xi}(t)=\xi(t)$ on the closure $\overline{U}$ of $U$.
 For each $z$, let $\widetilde{\xi}(t)$ be constant in $x$ outside of the neighborhood $U$.

-Then $\widetilde{\xi}(t)$ and $\xi(t)$ have the same support because both have full support for all interior $x$ and $z$.
+Then $\widetilde{\xi}(t)$ and $\xi(t)$ have the same support for all interior $x$ and $z$.
 Lipschitz continuity follows from Lipschitz continuity of the expectations of $\xi(t)$ in $x$ and $z$, which we checked in the proof of Proposition~\ref{prop:conv}.

-Since $x^*$ is the unique fixed point of $\phi_{\sigma}(x)$, by the same argument as in Proposition~\ref{prop:conv}, we have $\widetilde{x}(t) \rightarrow x^*$ almost surely.
+Since $x^*$ is the unique fixed point of $\widetilde{\phi}_{\sigma}(x)$, by the same argument as in Proposition~\ref{prop:conv}, we have $\widetilde{x}(t) \rightarrow x^*$ almost surely.
 Note that this step uses Lipschitz continuity of $\mathbb{E}[\widetilde{\mathbf{\xi}}(t+1)]$.
 So by Lemma~\ref{lem:positiveprobconv}, $x(t) \rightarrow x^*$ with positive probability.